Dunham Massey Hall: Other buildings

 The chapel has oak panelling, pews and reredos.
 The silk wallcoverings in the chapel are a modern recreation, based on the original silk fabric, made in 2015–16.
 The double courtyard house is built of Flemish bond brick, stone dressings and a roof of Westmorland and Welsh slate.

 The Carriage House, south of the kitchen courtyard, is Grade I listed.
 It has a clock turret, which displays a date of 1721.

-Also south of the hall are the stable buildings, also Grade I listed.
+South of the hall are the stable buildings, also Grade I listed.
 They probably date from 1721, but the west side was extended in the 18th century.
 The Stables Restaurant is located in the upstairs of the South Stables, with an ice-cream parlour below.

 The oldest surviving building on the Dunham Estate is the watermill, possibly dating back to 1616.
-Originally built as a corn mill, it was later converted to a saw mill.
+Originally built as a corn mill, it was later converted to a sawmill.
 It is Grade II* listed.